graygnuorg/sargon/README.md

 12. Check requested binds and mounts.
 For each source directory, check it against each `sargonMount` attribute.
-If it matches the attribute exactly, or if the attribute's value ends with a `/*` and the source directory prefix matches the value, then the mount is allowed.
+If it matches the attribute exactly, or if the attribute value ends with a `/*` and the source directory prefix matches the value, then the mount is allowed.
     Otherwise, go to 16.